 The Cooperative shall provide electric service to persons in its service area, consistent with the physical and economic capabilities of the Cooperative to establish and maintain such service.
 To assure that this objective is achieved, the Cooperative will extend service to any applicant for electric service within its service area at the rates and shared construction charges that are approved by the Board of Directors.
 All line extensions will require construction charges to be paid to the Cooperative in advance of construction, with any adjustments to the actual cost to be trued up between the Cooperative and the member upon completion of construction, not to exceed the total cost of the construction.

-Construction Charges
+Construction Charges:

-A) Single phase overhead construction @ $5.00 per foot

-B) Single phase underground construction @ $5.00 per foot

-C) Two-phase overhead construction @ $5.75 per foot

-D) Two-phase underground construction @ $5.75 per foot

-E) Three-phase overhead construction @ $6.75 per foot

-F) Three-phase underground construction @ $6.75 per foot

-H) A Service Charge of $300 shall be collected for each project.
+A Service Charge of $300 shall be collected for each project.

-I) Minimal Use Accounts will be billed 100% of project cost (time & material basis).,5; in addition to the project cost
+All accounts will be billed 100% of project cost (time & material basis).

-For projects where bids are taken for construction materials and labor force, the consumer requesting the line extension will be billed either the Cooperatives rate per foot or the actual bid costs for the project, whichever is less.

-Where Traverse Electric has existing overhead line that the cooperative deems suitable to add phases to, the member will also have the option of paying the cooperative’s current construction charges, per policy, or the actual cost to install any requested addition to said line, whichever is less.
+After November 1st of that construction year, out of season charges may apply, at the rate of $5/ft; in addition to the project cost.

-2) Measurement
+Measurement

-a) The length of distribution line extension will be measured along the route of the extension from the Cooperative’s nearest facilities from which the extension can be made to the member/consumer’s point of service.
-Should the Cooperative, for its own reasons, choose a longer route, the applicant will not be charged for the additional distance.
-However, if the consumer requests special routing of the line, the consumer will be required to pay the extra cost resulting from the special routing.
+The length of the distribution line extension will be measured along the route of the extension from the Cooperative’s nearest facilities from which the extension can be made to the member’s point of service.

-b) The billing footage for an account in a sub-division will be based on the width

-of the lot.
+Should the Cooperative, for its own reasons, choose a longer route, the member will not be charged for the additional distance.

+If the member requests special routing of the line, the member will be required to pay the extra cost resulting in the special routing.

-3) Idle Services
+Idle Services

-The cooperative may at its discretion retire any electrical distribution line or service that has been disconnected for two years or more, providing:
+The Cooperative may, at its discretion, retire any electrical distribution line or service that has been disconnected for two years or more, providing:

-a) The last connected consumer or known owner has been notified by mail and a list to be published in the Cooperative Connections of the cooperative’s intentions to retire the service.
+The last connected consumer or known owner has been notified by mail and a list to be published in the Cooperative Connections of the Cooperative’s intention to retire the service.